What should I feed my house rabbit?

 - if their weight is stable, continue with the adult diet

-– if your rabbit is frail he or she may need unrestricted pellets to keep weight up.
+- if your rabbit is frail he or she may need unrestricted pellets to keep weight up.
 Alfalfa can be given to underweight rabbits, but only if calcium levels are normal.
-Annual blood work are highly recommended, even up to twice a year for geriatric rabbits.
+Annual blood work is highly recommended, even up to twice a year for geriatric rabbits.

 Older rabbits might be frail and may need unrestricted pellets to keep weight up.
 If your older rabbit cannot maintain a healthy weight, you can feed them alfalfa hay, but check with your vet as their calcium levels need to be normal.